wenlzhang/obsidian-task-chat/README.md

 # Task Chat

-An AI-powered Obsidian plugin for intelligent task management.
-Chat with your tasks naturally, and get AI insights.
+An AI-powered task management assistant that lets you chat with your tasks naturally.
+Search with simple filters, expand queries across languages, or get full AI analysis—all optimized for speed with smart filtering, customizable scoring, and intelligent recommendations.

 ## ✨ Key Features